-Like a sponge, your baby is constantly soaking up information and learning new things about the world—so why not make it fun for them?
-We’ve rounded up a bunch of hands-on activities that will engage one or more of the five senses, giving them lots of new things to touch, taste, smell, see and hear.
-Chances are, playtime is about to get a lot more exciting.
-Keep reading for some sensational inspiration.
+Like a sponge, your baby is constantly soaking up information and learning new things about the world.
+These hands-on activities will engage one or more of the five senses, giving them lots of new things to touch, taste, smell, see and hear.
+Chances are, playtime is about to get a lot more exciting for you both.

 Sight: Glitter Sensory Bottles

-Shiny objects hold baby’s attention, so these glitter-filled bottles from See Vanessa Craft are always a hit.
-They’re super easy to make and your little one will be mesmerized as they roll or shake the bottle and watch the glitter move and sparkle.
+Shiny objects hold babies' attention, so these glitter-filled bottles from See Vanessa Craft are always a hit.
+They’re super easy to make, and your little one will be mesmerized as they move the bottle and watch the glitter sparkle.

 Engage your tot’s senses of both sight and touch with this simple sensory bag from NurtureStore.
-You can experiment with different add-ins, like pom poms, rice and pasta, based on what your child responds to.
+You can experiment with different add-ins, like pom poms, rice and pasta.
 Tape it to a table, floor or window for some mess-free, magical fun.

 Sound: Exploring with Objects

 Keep things simple but fun with this easy activity from Hands On As We Grow.
-Gather some household objects like blocks, spoons and rice or beans in plastic containers.
-With younger babies, you can create different sounds and see how they react.
+Gather some household objects, like blocks, spoons and rice or beans, in plastic containers.
+With younger babies, you can create different sounds and see how they react to them.
 Let older babies bang and shake to make their own sounds.
-Or better yet, make music together!
+Or, better yet, make music together!

 Smell: Scented Edible Finger Paint

-We love how vibrant these edible finger paints are, and they contain only two common ingredients: yogurt and Kool-Aid drink powder!
+We love how vibrant these edible baby-safe paints are, and they contain only two common ingredients: yogurt and Kool-Aid drink powder!
 Nontoxic ingredients means it’s fine if your tot sneaks a taste.
 And yes, it works with nondairy yogurt (coconut, soy, etc) too.
 Head to Fun at Home with Kids for the instructions.
 For a non-scented variation, try this recipe, made with flour, water and food coloring.

-Take your homemade playdough to the next level with an intriguing scent.
+Take your homemade playdough to the next level with a yummy scent.
 This version from The Typical Mom uses vanilla extract and lavender essential oil for a calming vibe.
-But you can experiment with your favorite essential oils or vary scents by season: pumpkin spice for autumn, winter peppermint, spring florals and bright lemon for summer.
+Experiment with your favorite essential oils or vary scents by season: pumpkin spice for autumn, peppermint in winter, spring florals and bright lemon for summer.

 Touch: Kinetic Sand

-Check out this genius kinetic sand recipe from Surviving a Teacher’s Salary—it’s made with ingredients you probably have in your pantry, and it keeps well in an airtight container for future play.
+Check out this genius kinetic sand recipe from Surviving a Teacher’s Salary.
+It’s made with ingredients you probably have in your pantry, and it keeps well in an airtight container for multiple playtimes.
 Littles will love shaping the sand and letting it run through their fingers.
-Add your child's small cars, Duplo blocks or small plastic animals to encourage imaginative play.
+Add your child's small cars, DUPLO blocks or small plastic animals to encourage imaginative play.

 Touch and Feel Sensory Sticks